DiverOfDark/KNOMI/README.md

 # Compatibility
-Currently this firmware supports only KNOMI V1.
+Currently this firmware supports both KNOMI V1 and KNOMI V2.

 # Installation

 1. Please include "knomi.cfg" from repo to your klipper installation.
 You can comment out some sections if you don't have bed mesh or QGL.
+2. Connect your KNOMI display directly to PC in flash mode (hold the button and then connect the cable).
-2. Download latest release from GitHub releases - it will guide you on first installation.
-You'll have to connect your KNOMI display directly to PC.
+3. Download installer from latest release from GitHub releases - it will guide you on first installation.

 # Upgrade